disulfidebond/ctakes_processing/README.md

 ## Visualizing CUIs
-cTAKES has a builtin tool to visualize CUIs in the source document, which includes information on how cTAKES predicted a given span of text should map to a given CUI.
+cTAKES has a builtin tool to visualize CUIs in the source document, called the CAS Visualization Debugger (CVD), which includes information on how cTAKES predicted a given span of text should map to a given CUI.

 Important: The steps below can be run using only the downloaded cTAKES package.